nomilous/netrix/README.md

 ### server.reset()

 Removes all counters and gauges.
-Bear in mind that under normal operation once a counter or gauge is created it remains and is reported with each flush even if there was no change in value.
+Bear in mind that under normal operation once a counter or gauge is created it remains in place and is reported with each flush even if there was no change in value.

 ## class netrix.Client